xwmx/nb/README.md

                          length in number of lines [default: 3].
   -h --help              Display this help information.
   --noindex              Don't print the index number for each listing.
+  --path                 Print the absolute path to the note file.
   --version              Display version information.
 ```